kodecocodes/swift-algorithm-club/README.markdown

 - [Queue](Queue/).
 First-in, first-out!
 - [Deque](Deque/).
 A double-ended queue.
 - [Priority Queue](Priority Queue).
 A queue where the most important element is always at the front.
 - [Bounded Priority Queue](Bounded Priority Queue).
-A queue that is bounded to have a limited number of elements.
+A queue that is bounded to have a limited number of elements. :construction:
 - [Ring Buffer](Ring Buffer/).
 Also known as a circular buffer.
 An array of a certain size that conceptually wraps around back to the beginning.

 ### Lists